-Consider blocking or canonical for republished content
+Consider blocking for republished content

 Republishing refers to when a publisher has permission from another publisher or author to republish an entire original work, such as material syndicated from wire services, in partnership with other publications or from public domain sources.